oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ### `OikosUpdated`

-Records that the SNX contract address was altered.
+Records that the OKS contract address was altered.

 **Signature:** `OikosUpdated(address newSynthetix)`